MasterBootRecord32/HP-Printers_Drivers/README.md

 # HP-Printers_Drivers
-FOSS CUPS Drivers for HP Printers
+FOSS CUPS Drivers for HP Printers extracted from the HPLIP official package.